wilsonmar/wilsonmar.github.io/_posts/2020-03-10-pytest-bdd.md

 > Automated testing of BDD based on Gherkin using Python-based pytest-bdd installed using a Bash script.
 Integrated libraries for test coverage analysis, data-driven tests, and localization verification.

-## Video tutorials

-1. First, learn about the basic concepts about Pytest.
+1. Learn about the basic concepts about Pytest.

-   Andrew Knight (@automationpanda, <a target="_blank" href="https://www.AutomationPanda.com">AutomationPanda.com</a>) gradually presents, in a logic sequence and with quizzes <a target="_blank" href="https://testautomationu.applitools.com/behavior-driven-python-with-pytest-bdd/">9 videos at Applitools' Test Automation University (TAU)</a>.

-   <a target="_blank" href="https://www.youtube.com/watch?v=ReB6YzMlQ3U" title="Jul 10, 2019 [2:05:00]">Behavior Driven Python with pytest-bdd</a>
+   Andrew Knight (@automationpanda, <a target="_blank" href="https://www.AutomationPanda.com">AutomationPanda.com</a>) gradually presents, in a logic sequence and with quizzes <a target="_blank" href="https://testautomationu.applitools.com/behavior-driven-python-with-pytest-bdd/">9 videos at Applitools' Test Automation University (TAU)</a>. <a target="_blank" href="https://www.youtube.com/watch?v=ReB6YzMlQ3U" title="Jul 10, 2019 [2:05:00]">YOUTUBE: 2 min. intro</a>

-   Matt Harrison held live classes on OReilly.com in 2021.
+   Also, <a target="_blank" href="https://www.linkedin.com/in/panela/">Matt Harrison</a> held live classes on OReilly.com in 2021.

    ## Automation of install and run